markushauge/gopro-transfer/README.md

 # gopro-transfer
-Transfer clips from a GoPro over WiFi
+Transfer clips from a GoPro over WiFi.

+## Why?
+Forgot my USB-C adapter and had no compatible cord.